data-to-insight/dfe-csc-api-data-flows/docs/admin-make_proxy_changes.md

 ## (optional) Set global default proxy

-This helps diagnostics and any stray calls you forget to wire.
-Safe to omit.
+Helps diagnostic and stray calls you forget to wire.

 ```powershell
 if ($Proxy) {